 Fescue lawns look their very best this month.
 The seedlings from last fall have matured, and the lawn is thick and healthy.
 The warm days and cool nights are the perfect growing conditions for fescue to thrive.

 Fescue is still thriving this month.
-By mid-month nighttime temperatures will rise above 60°F. Brown patch disease will begin to be an issue for lawns not receiving preventative treatments.
-This month your lawn will begin its (hopefully very slow) decline until September when cooler weather arrives.
-How fast each lawn declines and how severe the decline is will depend on the weather, soil quality and how many of the 5 steps are followed.
+By mid-month nighttime temperatures will rise above 60°F. Brown patch disease could begin to be an issue for some lawns not receiving preventative treatments.
 We begin our Round 3 this month that includes fertilizer, weed control and the final pre-emergent.

 July weather can be pretty tough on cool season grass.
-Heat and disease pressure can begin to take a toll on the lawn, and difficult to control grassy weeds, such as Dallisgrass and Johnsongrass, could show up in those stressed areas.
-The only way to remove these two grassy weeds would be to apply a non-selective herbicide like Roundup, or dig them out with a shovel.
-Keeping the lawn as thick an healthy as possible during the hot summer months is very important.
+Heat and disease pressure may allow difficult to control grassy weeds, such as Dallisgrass and Johnsongrass, to show up in stressed areas.
+Keeping the lawn as thick an healthy as possible by following the 6 key steps is very important.

 This is the most difficult month of the year for your lawn.
 Summer heat stress and Brown patch may have weakened the stand, and grassy weeds are starting to invade those weakened areas.
 By now, pre-emergent that was applied during spring has worn off, and crabgrass can pop up on edges and thin areas in the lawn.
-This is why our August treatment is completely focused on getting rid of weeds before fall aeration & seeding.
+This is why our Round 5 application is completely focused on controlling weeds before aeration and seeding season begins.

 The seeding window usually closes the first part of November.
 Your new seedlings are quickly developing their root systems before winter begins.
-Your lawn may lose some color with the cooler temperatures.
 A few broadleaf weeds may have popped up during the seeding process.
-These will be quickly dispatched with the final treatment of the year.
-Try to keep the fallen leaves off your lawn as much as possible to prevent damaging the new seedlings.
+These will be quickly dispatched with Round 7, the final application of the year.
 Overall, this is a great month for fescue.